whisthq/monitor-webserver/README.md

 To push to the Heroku server, you’ll first need to set up the Heroku CLI on your computer.

 First, add the Heroku server as a remote: `heroku git:remote -a fractal-monitor-server`.
-You will need to be added as a collaborator for the `fractal-monitor-server ` Heroku app.
-Contact Ming, Phil or Jonathan to be added.
+You will need to have been added as a collaborator for the `fractal-monitor-server ` Heroku app on the Fractal Heroku team.

 To push to the server, first make sure you’re in your own branch, then type `git add .`, `git commit -m “{COMMIT_MESSAGE}”`, then finally `git push heroku {YOUR_BRANCH_NAME}:master`.
 If you get a git pull error, git pull by typing `git pull heroku master` to pull from Heroku or `git pull origin master` to pull from GitHub.

 To run the monitor script, type `heroku run:detached python monitor.py`.

 To view the verbose server logs on Heroku, type `heroku logs --tail`.
-We also aggregate logs in Datadog.
+We also aggregate logs in Datadog via a HTTP sink.
 You can access them [here](https://app.datadoghq.com/logs?cols=core_host%2Ccore_service&from_ts=1593977274176&index=&live=true&messageDisplay=inline&stream_sort=desc&to_ts=1593978174176).
 If you need to modify the Datadog logging, refer to the [Heroku Webserver Datadog Logging](https://www.notion.so/fractalcomputers/Heroku-Webserver-Datadog-Logging-dfd38d40705a4226b9f0922ef262709c) document in the Engineering Wiki of the Fractal Notion.

 To view the current running processes, type `heroku ps`.